 CDA also contracts directly with agencies that operate the Multipurpose Senior Services Program through the Medi-Cal home and community-based waiver for the elderly, and certifies Adult Day Health Care centers for the Medi-Cal program.

 Area Agencies on Aging is a network of approximately 620 organizations nationwide that serve the elderly populations (60+) of their local areas.
 Most agencies serve a specific geographic area of several neighboring counties, although a few offer services statewide.
 This is especially true in smaller or less densely populated states.

 The Marin County Aging and Adult Services acts as the Area Agency on Aging (AAA) for Marin County.
-This can be confusing because the terms are interchangeable.
 AAA is the leading planner, administrator, and funder of services for persons over 60 and family caregivers in Marin County.

 To create a well-coordinated, community-based system of care in Marin, the AAA provides services directly from its offices as well as contracts with a network of private and non-profit agencies.
 The AAA receives approximately $1,000,000 annually in Older Americans Act monies to fund critical services for older adults, family caregivers, and adults with disabilities in Marin.
 More than two-thirds of these funds are contracted to community-based agencies.
 Aging Action Initiative (AAI) is one of the recipients of this funding.